Enjoy Life’s Journey

 - I will make sure to have fun.
 I will smile.
 I will laugh.
 I will tell jokes.
 I will go fishing more often.
 I will beat my family in tennis.
 I will take long walks on the beach with my wife.
 I will have more pie fights.

 - I will continue to place a priority on spending time with family and friends, enjoying the activities that we can do together.

 - I will enjoy God’s gifts of nature.
-A walk in the park, the birds chirping, the flowers blooming and the waves rolling along the shore.
-I will take at least 15 minutes a day to remind me to slow down and “smell the roses.”
+A walk in the park, the birds chirping, the flowers blooming, and the waves rolling along the shore.
+I will take at least 15 minutes a day to remind myself to slow down and “smell the roses.”

 - I will control my reactions and appreciate other people’s differences.
 I will let others win the battles that don’t matter.
 It’s just not worth getting worked up over things.

 - I will recharge my batteries sooner and more often.
 As an entrepreneur, it is easy to work 24/7.
 But I know that I should take time off, let my body relax, and reward myself with breaks.